tommyshado/electricity-app/README.md

 Spend the first 30 minutes of your assessment on planning.
 Read through all the different scenarios & create a Kanban Board with the tasks you think you need to complete.
 Email a link to your Kanban board to mentors@projectcodex.co.
 Create pseudo code using code comments to help you think through what you need to do.
 Ask for help

-Ask if you need help or clarity
+Ask if you need help or clarity.

 And make sure you submit your final links by latest 16h00.

+Enjoy! :tada: